Why Little (And Not-So-Little) Kids With Big Emotions Benefit From Big Empathy

 Feeling Stuck?
 Move Toward the Struggling Child.

 Parents often find themselves at a loss when kids are particularly discouraged or struggling.
-It can begin to feel hopeless when everything youโve tried to motivate them past the challenge has failed.
-You may start to feel more and moreโฆ
+It can begin to feel hopeless when everything you’ve tried to

 What’s Your Child Really Saying?